 Heads Up Halifax is a campaign designed to help raise awareness about the responsibility shared by drivers, cyclists, and pedestrians when it comes to crossing the street safely.
-Heads Up Halifax also brings attention to Crosswalk Safety Awareness Day (CSAD), which will be held on November 19, 2018.
-Drivers and pedestrians are encouraged throughout the day to be even more mindful of crosswalk safety and to share their safe crosswalk experiences using the #headsuphalifax hashtag (only when it's safe to do so!).
+Heads Up Halifax also promoted Crosswalk Safety Awareness Day (CSAD) on November 19, 2018.
+Drivers and pedestrians were encouraged throughout the day to be even more mindful of crosswalk safety and to share their safe crosswalk experiences using the #headsuphalifax hashtag (only when it's safe to do so!).

 Let’s put our heads together, Halifax